kfb19/mri-breast-cancer-detection/README.md

 - Training for several DenseNet201 models.
 - Training for several AlexNet models.
 - A Django API using the resulting best models.
-- A C# Windows Forms frontend to visually use the API.

 ## Tech

-The code was developed in Visual Studio Code and Visual Studio 2022 (C# Windows Forms).
-It was mostly written in Python 3.10.7, using PyTorch 1.13.1+cu116.
+The code was developed in Visual Studio Code.
+It was written in Python 3.10.7, using PyTorch 1.13.1+cu116.
 The API was developed in Django, using Nginx and Gunicorn to run in Docker (please view the API README file for more information).

 ## Support

-For support, email kfb206@exeter.ac.uk .
+For support, email kate.belson@hotmail.com .

 ## Authors

 - [Kate Belson](https://github.com/kfb19)

+## References
+(TO DO)

 ## License